This section contains documents that inform the public about policy positions that B’nai Brith has taken on key topical issues.

 Countering Glorification of Nazis in European NATO member Countries

-How Canada Can Support Religious Freedom by Combatting Global Antisemitism
+How Canada Can Support Religious Freedom by Combating Global Antisemitism

 Crafting a Government Approach to Online Hate & Antisemitism